Chair of House committee that has oversight of Capitol Police demands answers about protection for members of Congress - KESQ

 By Zachary Cohen and Jamie Gangel, CNN

-The chairwoman of the House Administration Committee is demanding answers from US Capitol Police Chief Tom Manger about the protection of congressional lawmakers following the break-in at House Speaker Nancy Pelosi’s San Francisco home, according to a new letter obtained by CNN.
+Rep. Zoe Lofgren, chairwoman of the House Administration Committee, is requesting additional information from US Capitol Police Chief Tom Manger about the protection for congressional lawmakers following the break-in at House Speaker Nancy Pelosi’s San Francisco home, according to a new letter obtained by CNN.

-In the letter sent to Manger on Tuesday, Rep. Zoe Lofgren, a Democrat, says that “the incident and related circumstances, including the manner in which the Speaker and her family were targeted, raise significant questions about security protections for Members of Congress, particularly those in the presidential line of succession.”
+In her Tuesday letter to Manger, Lofgren, a Democrat, says that “the incident and related circumstances, including the manner in which the Speaker and her family were targeted, raise significant questions about security protections for Members of Congress, particularly those in the presidential line of succession.”

-The House Administration Committee provides oversight of the US Capitol Police and other law enforcement agencies tasked with protecting members of Congress.
+The letter comes as lawmakers are raising additional concerns about their safety, as well as the safety of their families, after the break-in at Pelosi’s home — which the San Francisco district attorney and law enforcement officers involved in the investigation have said appears to be political in nature.

+A recent court filing revealed that the man accused of violently attacking Paul Pelosi, husband of House Speaker Nancy Pelosi, told authorities he was on a “suicide mission” and had plans to target other public officials.

 Lofgren specifically requests information about USCP’s strategic planning for the protection of members and their families, including the department’s coordination with other law enforcement agencies like the FBI and local police departments.